buren/git-story/README.md

 ## Command list

     git
-       dev               Start developling a new feature
+       dev               Start developing a new feature
        done              Commit changes and sync with remote create-branch     Create and checkout a new branch on remote and local delete-branch     Delete branch from remote and local